Lithou/Sandbox/Image Flags (Extended Documentation).md

 > *last updated: 12/24/2020*

 # Overview:
-This File showcases the "Pub-Image Flags.CSS":
+This document showcases the basic functionality of the "Pub-Image Flags.CSS" snippet.
+This snippet allows the user to specify how any image is displayed without impacting any other images.

 ## Contributions:
 This is a collaboration with several people on the forums.
 If I missed your name and would like it included, please let me know.

-Thanks to Gabroel, Death_AU, and Klaas for helping make this snippet the best it can be.
+>Thanks to Gabroel, Death_AU, and Klaas for helping make this snippet the best it can be.
 Thanks to Silver and Licat for making Obsidian a great tool

 ---